emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: reinhold93.html

+    As processor speeds continue to improve relative to main-memory access times, cache performance is becoming an increasingly important component of program performance.
+Prior work on the cache performance of garbage-collected programming languages has either assumed or argued that conventional garbage-collection methods will yield poor performance, and has therefore concentrated on new collection algorithms designed specifically to improve cache-level reference locality.
+This dissertation argues to the contrary: Many programs written in garbage-collected languages are naturally well-suited to the direct-mapped caches typically found in modern computer systems.

+    Using a trace-driven cache simulator and other analysis tools, five nontrivial, long-running Scheme programs are studied.
+A control experiment shows that the programs have excellent cache performance without any garbage collection at all.
+A second experiment indicates that the programs will perform well with a simple and infrequently-run generational compacting collector.

+    An analysis of the test programs' memory usage patterns reveals that the mostly-functional programming style typically used in Scheme programs, in combination with simple linear storage allocation, causes most data objects to be dispersed in time and space so that references to them cause little cache interference.
+    From this it follows that other Scheme programs, and programs written in similar styles in different languages, should perform well with a simple generational compacting collector;
+    sophisticated collectors intended to improve cache performance are unlikely to be effective.
+The analysis also suggests that, as locality becomes ever more important to program performance, programs written in garbage-collected languages may turn out to have significant performance advantage over programs written in more conventional languages.

 * .. _ROBSON77:

   J. M. Robson.
 1977.
 "Worst case fragmentation of first fit and best fit storage allocation strategies".
 ACM.
 ACM Computer Journal, 20(3):242--244.